layerswap/project-stork/README.md

 Stork's objective is to enable users to send digital assets to a Twitter handle that can be claimed by the owner of that handle in a trustless and non-custodial manner.
 This is accomplished through the use of Chainlink Functions, which map the Twitter handle to an on-chain address.

->:warning: It is important to note that Stork is a project developed during a hackathon, where the main objective was to rapidly create a working product.
-Hence, the smart contracts used in the project have not been audited and are not intended for deployment in production environments.
+>:warning: It is important to note that Stork is a project developed during a hackathon, where the main objective was to create a working product rapidly.
+Hence, the smart contracts used in the project have yet to be audited and are not intended for deployment in production environments.

 ## Table of Contents